xvishnuprasad/xvishnuprasad/README.md

-Hey everyone!
-I'm Vishnu, a student at SRM who is super into Robotics, AI, Machine Learning, and Web Development.
-I love putting all these cool tech pieces together to make awesome stuff.
-From smart algorithms to user-friendly websites, I'm on a mission to learn and make tech magic happen.
-Let's connect and geek out together!
+👨‍💼 Vishnu | Student at SRM University | Tech Enthusiast

+🚀 Proficient in AI, Machine Learning, Robotics and Web Development.

+💼 Actively engaged in refining my skills through practical projects and academic coursework at SRM University.

+🔍 Seeking opportunities to contribute to meaningful open-source projects and collaborate with fellow developers.

+📈 Let's innovate and code for a brighter tomorrow!